Welcome to today's edition of the Rush 24-7 podcast.

 John Lewis is an authentic hero of the civil rights movement when the civil rights movement was really the civil rights movement.

-Now, unfortunately, the Democrat Party has forced him, uh convinced him to do all kinds of ridiculous things in the last few years.
+Now, unfortunately, the Democrat Party has forced him, convinced him to do all kinds of ridiculous things in the last few years.

-Uh and uh since our whole world and our political process is a TV show now, he went on the Stephen Colbert, the late show from the Ed Sullivan Theater in New York City.
+And since our whole world and our political process is a TV show now, he went on the Stephen Colbert, the late show from the Ed Sullivan Theater in New York City.

-They had him do a crowd surf.
+They had him do a crowdsurf, crowdsurfing.

-And you imagine what is he, Bon Jovi?
+And you imagine, what is he, Bon Jovi?

-I mean, this isn't that's not comedy, that's elder abuse.
+I mean, that's not comedy.

-Somebody should uh notify the authorities.
+Somebody should notify the authorities.

 And he's face down.